ingo/ingo.github.io/_recipes/magic_mac_and_cheese.md

 time: 1 hour
 title: Magic Mac and Cheese
 ---

+Its flavor is deliciously complex, yet its method is simple to cook and customize.
 This Magic Mac and Cheese recipe is a result of a spring project to create the easiest, cheesiest, most satisfying macaroni and cheese recipe of all time.
 After testing every variable possible, the final product is a perfect blend of velvety cheese sauce, a beautifully browned panko topping, and a blend of cheeses balanced for ample flavor and melting power.

 ### Ingredients